x4dr/Fen/alchemymagic.md

 When you have **no time**, use **mundane** methods of effecting change.
 ### Concentrating
 Requires *one action* and draws *one card*.
 When you *concentrate* look at *as many cards as you have levels in alchemical magic* before you draw, put them back on top of your deck in any order.

 ### Dedicating
-Means withholding the most powerful (player chooses on cast) card from your discard pile after casting, for as long as the dedication lasts.
-Put it on a separate pile.
-This **does not count against your hand size**, but prevents you from using it again for as long as it remains dedicated.
-Dedicated cards can be taken back into the deck while meditating, one at a time, effects sustained by dedicated cards end when the card is taken back.
+Means removing the most powerful (player chooses if there is a draw) card used in the spell after casting from the Deck, The Dedication ends, once the Card is returned to the deck.
+Dedicating a card **does not count against your hand size**.

 ### Sustaining
 Is similar to dedication, but requires more effort and **counts against your hand size**.
 Lower it by 1 for each sustained effect for its duration.
 Sustaining can be dropped at will as a free action.